rpy2/rpy2/doc/source/introduction.rst

    print(r.summary(lm_D90))

 Q:
-   Now how extract data from the resulting objects ?
+   Now how to extract data from the resulting objects ?

 A:
    The same, never it is.
 On the R object all depends.